 - Hop-on bus route; the red route.
 You can buy a combined City bus/Cable car ticket.

 The most recognizable attraction that Cape Town is known for all over the world.
 If you have to choose one thing to do in Cape Town Table Mountain is definitely the one.
 There are different ways of getting to the top.
 The easiest and the fastest one is to take a cable car from the parking lot.

-Walking to the top is another option but I’d strongly recommend, for safety reasons, choosing one of the popular hiking routes up Table Mountain.
-Morning is the best time for hiking to the top; it’s nice and cool even in the summer and there are quite a few people on the trail, especially on weekends.
+Walking to the top is another option but I’d strongly recommend, for safety reasons, choosing one of the popular hiking trails up Table Mountain.
+Morning is the best time for hiking to the top; it’s nice and cool even in the summer and there are quite a few people on the trails, especially on weekends.

 If you decide to hike up make sure to wear comfortable shoes.
 Light hiking shoes will be the ideal but running shoes or sneakers will work fine as well.
 Take at least 1 liter of water per person, the ascent is tough and you’ll be thirsty.
 There is no place to refill the water until you reach the top.
 Put on sunscreen, wear a hat or a cap and take a light jacket, on the top it might be quite chilly even on a sunny day.
 You can join a guided hike to Table Mountain that includes pickup and drop-off at your hotel, a guide, snacks, and water.